Jordan-Fairbanks/capstone3/README.md

 - Keep track of previous meal and cooking techniques seen by each user
 - Add a way to keep track of inventory before making suggestions for ingredients

+## Video Presentation/App Demo

+Check out [this youtube video](https://youtu.be/Oc5_oisOJIg) for a short presentation and demo of the app.